determined-ai/determined/docs/cluster-setup-guide/security/rbac.rst

 ``WorkspaceAdmin`` role supersedes the ``Editor`` role, and includes permissions to edit or delete workspaces, and modify role assignments within its scope.

-Users who posess this role on a particular workspace can assign roles to other users on this workspace, that is, add other members (viewers, editors, or workspace admins) to the workspace.
+Users who take this role on a particular workspace can assign roles to other users on this workspace, that is, add other members (viewers, editors, or workspace admins) to the workspace.

 ``WorkspaceCreator``